Omsoni06/PDFGenie/README.md

-# AskPDF - Interactive PDF AI Chatbot
+# PDFGenie - Interactive PDF AI Chatbot

 Welcome to AskPDF, a cutting edge SaaS product transforming user interactions with PDF documents.
 Our advanced AI-driven chatbot facilitates seamless communication, enabling users to inquire and receive comprehensive answers from their PDFs.